-We note that none of the above references study the log-optimal gambling strategies, which, on the other hand, have been well-studied for the classical case (see for example [9, 4, 10] and references therein).
+If bets are placed on the measurement outcomes of a quantum system, then the apparatus becomes a gambling device or a quantum roulette.
+Quantum gambling has been studied before in different contexts [5-8].
+We note that none of the these works study the log-optimal gambling strategies, which, on the other hand, has been studied well for the classical case (see for example [4, 9, 10] and references therein).